lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 At the University of Amsterdam, we use Jupyterhub in combination with *nbgrader* on a shared server for our "labs" (i.e., the notebooks).
 If you have access to a Linux server *and* you have root access, we highly recommend to use Jupyterhub (and *nbgrader*).
 By far the easiest way to install Jupyterhub (for relatively small classes) is through "[The Littlest Jupyterhub](https://tljh.jupyter.org/en/latest/index.html)" (TLJH).
 Read through the [installation](https://tljh.jupyter.org/en/latest/install/index.html) manual on the site.
 Again, this is only possible if you have root access (i.e., you have *sudo* rights).

 After installing TLJH, there are a few things I'd recommend you do.
-The first, and most important thing, is to enable HTTPS.
+The first, and most important thing, is to enable SSL encryption.
 To do so, check the [TLJH guide](https://tljh.jupyter.org/en/latest/howto/admin/https.html#howto-admin-https).

 As an example, for the UvA Linux server, you'd do this by running the following commands:

 ```
 sudo tljh-config set https.enabled true
-sudo tljh-config set https.letsencrypt.email {Lukas' email}
+sudo tljh-config set https.letsencrypt.email {your email}
 sudo tljh-config add-item https.letsencrypt.domains neuroimaging.lukas-snoek.com
 sudo tljh-config reload proxy
 ```

+Note that port 80 should be open whenever you enable SSL encryption!

 Second, I'd recommend increasing the idle timeout (i.e., maximum time in seconds that a server can be inactive before it will be shutdown).
 By default, each notebook server is shut down after 10 minutes of inactivity, which is a bit short.
 To increase this, run the following (to increase it to 24hrs):